Open this photo in gallery:

 China has ramped up pressure against Taiwan in recent years, blocking the island from participating in international events, picking off its few remaining diplomatic allies, and staging large-scale war games in the air and water around it.

-Even as the U.S. military has been stretched by the war in Iran and Washington has drawn down on forces in Asia as a result, most analysts do not believe China is ready to stage any invasion of Taiwan, in part due to continuing purges in the Chinese People’s Liberation Army.
+Even as the U.S. military has been stretched by the war in Iran and Washington has drawn down on forces in Asia as a result, most analysts do not believe China is ready to stage any invasion of Taiwan, in part because of continuing purges in the Chinese People’s Liberation Army.

 A recent assessment by the U.S. intelligence community said fears Beijing might seek to annex Taiwan as early as 2027 were overstated, noting, “China, despite its threat to use force to compel unification if necessary and to counter what it sees as a U.S. attempt to use Taiwan to undermine China’s rise, prefers to achieve unification without the use of force, if possible.”